Research Integrity Annual Statement 2022

 Section 3A Statement on processes that the organisation has in place for dealing with allegations of misconduct

 Our Misconduct in Research policy sets out our procedure for making an allegation of research misconduct and how we deal with any such allegation, including the investigation steps, timescale, team, reporting and recommendations.
-The named person for making allegations of research misconduct is the research integrity adviser, Dr Catherine Winchester, who undertakes an initial informal assessment of the validity and seriousness of any allegation.
+The named person for making allegations of research misconduct is the Head of the Research Integrity Service, Dr Catherine Winchester, who undertakes an initial informal assessment of the validity and seriousness of any allegation.
 A report is submitted to the Institute Director who determines whether there is sufficient evidence of research misconduct to proceed with an investigation, which comprises of preliminary and formal stages.
 The preliminary investigation is undertaken by two staff members who have no conflicts of interest in the case, are unbiased and have expertise to evaluate the appropriate research issues.
 The preliminary investigators conclude whether the investigation should end or proceed to a formal investigation, in a report submitted to the Director.
 At this time, a summary of the report is submitted to CRUK’s Chief Executive Officer, Director of Research Funding, Communications and Partnerships, Head of Research Funding Operations and Senior Policy & Governance Manager.
 The formal investigation panel includes an external member, as well as appropriate members of staff, who may or may not have been involved with the preliminary investigation.
 Their report is submitted to the Director, Chair of the Board of Directors, CRUK’s Chief Executive Officer, Director of Research Funding, Communications and Partnerships, Head of Research Funding Operations and Senior Policy & Governance Manager, and if appropriate other funding organisations.

 The publicly accessible web link to our Misconduct in Research Policy is not yet in place.